 Aren’t they the same thing?

-Well, it may be considered common today to say that they are the same.
-I do not believe they are the same.
+It may be considered common today to say that demons and angels are the same.
+However, I do not believe they are the same.

 - The demons of Scripture are consistently described as without bodies of their own–always possessing humans.